narakeet/text-to-speech-polling-api-java-example/README.md

 ## More information

-Check out <https://www.narakeet.com/docs/automating/rest/> for more information on the Narakeet Markdown to Video API.
+Check out <https://www.narakeet.com/docs/automating/text-to-speech-api/> for more information on the Narakeet text to speech API.